carpentries/instructor-training/_episodes/21-carpentries.md

 - communication with learners before or after a workshop
 - local logistics (e.g. catering)

 These must be arranged by the Host.
-Local instructors will be prioritized for selection, and constraints on recruitment may also be noted in the request form.
+Local instructors will be prioritized for selection, and constraints on recruitment (e.g. maximum travel distance) may also be noted in the request form.

 For self-organized workshops, the host institution is responsible for all logistics and administration.
 However, if a self-organized workshop request form is submitted, The Carpentries will send links to the pre- and post- workshop survey response data to all identified Instructors and Hosts.
 You can also ask us, or